julie-ragsdale/julie-ragsdale/README.md

 ## Hi there 👋

+I’m a UI/UX web developer who combines technical expertise with a strong sense of design.
+My goal is to create user experiences that are intuitive, visually appealing, and rooted in thoughtful interaction.
+Inspired by art and the natural world, I approach each project with a detail-oriented mindset and a love for creativity.
+Outside of tech, I enjoy aerial arts, sewing, and time outdoors.

 <!--
 **julie-ragsdale/julie-ragsdale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.